ofelcan164/API/README.md

 Authentication
 --------------

-To test things out and get started, you can use http basic authentication with the IR API.
-In production, you should use the supported oauth2 authentication.
-That way you don't have to worry about storing Image Relay usernames' and passwords' in your own application.
-[Read our Authentication docs](https://github.com/imagerelay/API/blob/master/sections/authentication.md) for more detailed information regarding oauth authentication.
+To test things out and get started, you can use __HTTP Basic authentication__ with the IR API.
+In production, though, you should use an __API Key__ for authentication.
+That way you don't have to worry about storing Image Relay usernames and passwords in your own application.

+[Read our Authentication docs](https://github.com/imagerelay/API/blob/master/sections/authentication.md) for more detailed information regarding API Key and Basic authentication.

 Identify your app